artyom-beilis/OpenLiveStacker/README.md

 Install APK file that can be downloaded from Releases section, you may see some warnings (that it is build for older devices) continue anyway

 Open the app.
-Connect ASI or UVC camera to the device.
+Connect ASI, ToupTek or UVC camera to the device.
 You may need USB to type-C or to microusb adapter.
 The device should support OTG and it needs to be enabled under settings.

 Note, some devices may need external power to USB be provided